-Division Criterion First division The candidate has earned minimum number of credits required for the with distinction award of the degree in first attempt with CGPA of 8.00 or above First division The candidate has earned minimum number of credits required for the award of the degree with CGPA of 6.50 or above Second division The candidate has earned minimum number of credits required for the award of the degree with CGPA of 5.00 or above but less than 6.50 Pass division The candidate has earned minimum number of credits required for the award of the degree with CGPA of 4.00 or above but less than 5.00
+Division Criterion First division with distinction The candidate has earned minimum number of credits required for the award of the degree in first attempt with CGPA of 8.00 or above First division The candidate has earned minimum number of credits required for to award of the degree with CGPA of 6.50 or above Second division The candidate has earned minimum number of credits required for the award of the degree with CGPA of 5.00 or above but less than 6.50 Pass division The candidate has earned minimum number of credits required for the award of the degree with CGPA of 4.00 or above but less than 5.00

-• The student will be promoted to the next semester if he/ she secures at least 12 valid credits in a semester.
-In case the student secures less than 12 valid credits in any semester, then the student will be asked to repeat the entire semester and that semester will be treated as zero semester.

-- The student should not carry more than 5 courses (combining theory and practical) in 1st year, 1Ind year or 11Ird year to be promoted to the next year. - Repetition of a theory / practical course is allowed only to those candidates who get F or Ab in the course.
+- The student will be promoted to the next semester if he/ she secures at least 12 valid credits in a semester.
+In case the student secures less than 12 valid credits in any semester, then the student will be asked to repeat the entire semester and that semester will be treated as zero semester. - The student should not carry more than 5 courses (combining theory and practical) in 1st year, IInd year or IIIrd year to be promoted to the next year. - Repetition of a theory / practical course is allowed only to those candidates who get F or Ab in the course.
 The student has to pay the prescribed fee for repeating the course. - On account of valid reasons, a student may withdraw from a semester.
-In such case the semester will be treated as zero semester. - In case of zero semester, the student will not be promoted to the next semester till he/ she clears that semester.
+In such case the semester will be treated as zero semester. - In case of zero semesters, the student will not be promoted to the next semester till he/ she clears that semester.
 The UTD may allow such a student to register in the subsequent semester whenever it is offered by the concerned UTD.
 The student has to pay semester fee again in such cases.
-If the student withdraws within one month from starting of the semester then semester fee will not be charged again. - The practical course can be repeated as and when it is offered. - Dissertation / project report/ internship of 3-6 credits will be assessed by the internal supervisor, in general, however, UTD may get it assessed by an internal supervisor and an external expert. - A comprehensive viva-voce of 4 virtual credits will be conducted at the end of each semester of the programme by a board of four examiners, at least ONE of whom shall be external.
+If the student withdraws within one month from starting of the semester then semester fee will not be charged again. - The practical course can be repeated as and when it is offered. - Dissertation / project report/ internship of 3-6 credits will be assessed by the internal supervisor, in general, however, UTD may get it assessed by an internal supervisor and an external expert. - The dissertation report of 12-18 credits will be assessed by the external examiner to be appointed by the Vice-Chancellor from the panel of examiners. - A comprehensive viva-voce of 4 virtual credits will be conducted at the end of each semester of the programme by a board of four examiners, at least ONE of whom shall be external.
 The grades awarded in the viva-voce shall be shown separately in the grade-sheet. - The conversion of CGPA in to percentage will be as follow to facilitate its application in other academic matters: Equivalent Percentage = CGPA x10